restatedev/restate-web-ui/apps/cloud/README.md

 ### Deployments

-**Dev**: Commits pushed to the `main` branch are automatically deployed to our development environment, which can be accessed at `https://dev.cloud.restate.dev`.
+**Dev**: Commits pushed to the `main` branch are automatically deployed to our development environment (dev AWS Cognito + dev API), which can be accessed at `https://dev.cloud.restate.dev`.

+**Staging**: Commits pushed to the `main` branch are automatically deployed to our staging environment (prod AWS Cognito + prod API), which can be accessed at `https://staging.cloud.restate.dev`.

 **Prod**: Commits that are tagged with version numbers will automatically trigger deployments to our production environment at `https://cloud.restate.dev`.